ArMaxik/Progressive_growing_of_GANs-Pytorch_implementation/README.md

 This is PyTorch implementation of ProgressiveGAN described in paper ["Progressive Growing of GANs for Improved Quality, Stability, and Variation"](https://arxiv.org/abs/1710.10196).

 Work is in progress.
-Weight normalization still don't work well.
+Equivalent lr layers still don't work well.

 # Usage